PhilT95/athenlyx/docs/blue/endpoint-security/windows/osquery.md

 +-----+------+-------------------------------------------------------------------------------------------------+--------------------+---------------------------------------------+
 ```

+The [Official Documentation](https://osquery.io/schema/5.19.0) provides more detailed information about the schemas used.

 ### Display Mode

 OSquery comes with multiple display modes.
 Refer to the ``.help`` function or the example below.